It’s a sunny winter afternoon when EMS is called to a doctor’s office for “an adult male with possible heart problem.”

 - Skin: warm and dry

-Decision time: Community hospital is 20 minutes away by ground.
-PCI center is about 30 minutes away by helicopter.
-As you ponder your decisions, he tells you again that he “still can’t believe he has to go to the hospital !”
+The local community hospital is 20 minutes away by ground.
+The PCI center is about 30 minutes away by air.
+As you ponder your decisions, he tells you again that he “still can’t believe he has to go to the hospital!”

 What is your interpretation of the 12 lead ECG’s?

 What do you want to do with your patient?
 What are your transport and treatment decisions?